openenclave/openenclave/docs/ApiGuidelines.md

   should be one that is compiled as part of the build, and uses no experimental APIs.
 For rarely used public APIs, the sample might simply be a snippet in the doxygen comments.
 * Public APIs cannot have source-breaking changes across Open Enclave versions.
-For platforms where shared libraries are build, public APIs cannot have binary-breaking changes across Open Enclave versions either.
+For platforms where shared libraries are built, public APIs cannot have binary-breaking changes across Open Enclave versions either.
 (Source- and binary-breaking changes can still be made to a new API before it is released for the first time.
 See the Breaking Changes section below for further discussion.)
 * A public API must not be added to Open Enclave if there is already a non-deprecated API that can just